PrithivirajDamodaran/lateness/README.md

-# Lateness - Modern ColBERT for Late Interaction
+# Lateness

 A simple-by-design python lib that works in two modes: 1.) allows you to do cheap and lightweight retrieval and 2.) heavy GPU accelerated indexing using ModernColBERT -  `prithivida/modern_colbert_base_en_v1`, (the 2nd best ColBERT in the world) into vectorDBs that offers native multi-vector support like Qdrant, Vespa and more..

-## Why moderncolberts ?
+## Why Modern-Colbert Models ?

+- They are based on ModernBERT and efficient.
-- Top 2 ColBERTs in the world are moderncolberts
+- Top 2 ColBERTs in the world are ModernBERT based.
 - They support long context, 8K.

 | Dataset / Model | GTE-ModernColBERT<br/>(Lighton AI) |(Ours) | ColBERT-small<br/>(Answer AI, reproduced by Lighton) | jina-colbert-v2 | ColBERTv2.0 <br/> Stanford |
 |:-----------------|:-----------------:|:-----------------:|:------------------------:|:---------------:|:------------:|